52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 I always said, If church was on a different day than Sunday, I would do this forever.
 No one.
 No one changed the day of church.

 Rob Head  21:39
 Yeah.
-Maybe you needed to find the Seventh Day Adventist Church, or
+Maybe you needed to find a Seventh Day Adventist Church, or

 Kimberly StarKey  21:45
 apparently.
 Oh, see, I don't even I didn't even think about that.
 That's, I should have done that.
 But no, um, yeah.
 Because the, the issue that I faced was that I would, you know, start teaching on Mondays and then I would teach all week, and I would have, you know, choir rehearsals and things like that.
 And then then when Friday came around, and just like, that's the moment that I really, my brain needed a break to just like, you know, not worry, and just, but then I would immediately start worrying when Friday came around, because Sunday was coming up and right.
 Okay, do I know my music?
 Do I know which hymns I'm playing?
 Am I supposed to be playing?
 You know, special music?
 Do I need to rehearse with anyone?
 Like, what do I need to do?
 And then like, Saturday, I would become more preoccupied with it.
 And then Sunday, I would be I would do it.
 And then afterwards, after church, I'd be like, whoo, I'm done.
 Like I've done.
 I've accomplished my week.
 And then Sunday night, I would do like nothing after church, I would just like, probably just eat pizza and whatever, like, and then, and then Monday would come and it's like, boom, back.